carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### Break-out sessions

+There will be 12 breakout sessions during CarpentryCon (http://www.carpentrycon.org/#program).
+The abstracts of all the session can be found and stored in the [CarpentryCon GitHub pages](https://github.com/carpentries/carpentrycon/tree/master/Sessions) (separated by dates).
+There will be a limuted number of participation possible for each of these.
+Closer to the conference we will send out more information on how to register for those (look out for that).

 ##### Bars

-Here is a list of Bars in Dublin (suggested by our Volunteers from UCD Benjamin Roques and Chiara Cotroneo, who know what they are talking about):
+Here is a list of Bars in Dublin (suggested by our Volunteers from UCD, Benjamin Roques and Chiara Cotroneo, who know what they are talking about):
 - [Alfie Byrne's](https://goo.gl/maps/5tjjhJ7w4EQ2)
 - [Against the Grain](https://goo.gl/maps/HwPYvmhe9H42)
 - [The Barge](https://goo.gl/maps/eA8m2AXYd7K2)